yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/JavaScript_Questions.md

 > - Related Reference : [What is an event loop in JavaScript?](https://www.educative.io/edpresso/what-is-an-event-loop-in-javascript)
 <br/><br/>

 ❗ 23.
-What Is Pure Functional?
+What Is Pure Function?
 <br/><br/>

 ❗ 24.
 What Is High Order Function?